 - Infection - you may be given some antibiotics to try to prevent infection (such as wound infection) after surgery to treat a hip fracture.
 Pneumonia is another infection that can occur after a hip fracture.

 - Deep vein thrombosis (DVT) - a DVT is a blood clot in a vein, usually a leg vein.
 It can be caused by immobility.
 As you will be more immobile after a hip fracture, you are at increased risk of developing a DVT.
-For this reason, you will also usually be given some blood-thinning medication to help prevent DVT after you have a hip fracture.
+For this reason, you will also usually be given some blood-thinning injections to help prevent DVT after you have a hip fracture.
 (See separate leaflet called Deep Vein Thrombosis for further details.)

 - Blood loss - this can occur after a fractured hip.
 Because of possible blood loss, you may need fluid replacement via a drip.
 Sometimes a blood transfusion is needed.